mblarsen/laravel-repository/README.md

 The goal of this repository implementation:

 1. Separate controller code from query code
-2. avoid boilerplate for paged, filtersed, and sorted resources
+2. avoid boilerplate for paged, filtered, and sorted resources
 3. let you be in control of the query for special cases

 Practically the repository class is a mix between a query builder and a repository.